Courses & Lectures

 Oxford University’s Department for Continuing Education has been running an on-line course, devised by former Gardens Trust/GHS trustee Tim Richardson, for several years, and it continues to remain highly sought after and recommended.
 ‘This course is the ideal introduction to English garden history.
 It provides an overview of five centuries of development, from Baroque formalism through the naturalistic landscape style, right up to contemporary cutting-edge planting style.’
 More details here.

 Grapevine was an initiative, started in December 2015, to establish more garden history courses across the country.
-It started in December 2015 when the Gardens Trust set up an initial meeting with representatives of the National Trust, English Heritage, the Royal Horticultural Society, Chelsea Physic Garden, the Professional Gardeners Guild, the Birkbeck Garden History Group and a group of independent garden history lecturers to look at the possibilities, problems and opportunities.
+The Gardens Trust set up an initial meeting with representatives of the National Trust, English Heritage, the Royal Horticultural Society, Chelsea Physic Garden, the Professional Gardeners Guild, the Birkbeck Garden History Group and a group of independent garden history lecturers to look at the possibilities, problems and opportunities.

-Additionally Grapevine has also helped lead to other smaller initiatives taking place in the professional training of those entering horticulture as a career, and in continuing professional development, with the National Trust, Royal Horticultural Society and English Heritage.
+Additionally Grapevine also helped lead to other smaller initiatives taking place in the professional training of those entering horticulture as a career, and in continuing professional development, with the National Trust, Royal Horticultural Society and English Heritage.

 The Garden Historians offer a range of courses from their base at Burgh House, Hampstead.
 They ‘were established in 2013 to address the lack of teaching in garden history and to promote the study of the subject more broadly.’